 (k) "Member" means a member of the Corporation;

 (l) "Officer" means an officer of the Corporation:

-(m) Board meeting may be held by telephone, electronic or other communication facilities that permit all persons participating in the meeting to communicate adequately with each other at the same time, and a Director participating by such means is deemed to be present at that meeting.
+(m) Meetings of the corporation, including Board, Members (including AGM), and committees, may be held by telephone, electronic or other communication facilities that permit all persons participating in the meeting to communicate adequately with each other at the same time, and a Director, member or individual who, through those means, votes at the meeting, or establishes a communications link to the meeting is deemed to be present at that meeting.

 (2) All terms defined in the Corporation Act have the same meanings in this by-law and all other by-laws and resolutions of the Corporation.